-An alternative lightweight virtualization approach is so-called Linux Containers (LXC), which provides operating system level virtualization.
-Without the overhead of running virtual machines, LXC allows you to run multiple instances of full Linux operating system within lightweight container sandbox.
+An alternative lightweight virtualization approach is so-called container-based virtualization which provides operating system level virtualization.
+Without the overhead of running virtual machines, the container technology allows you to run multiple instances of full Linux operating system within lightweight container sandbox.
 Containers can be very useful when you set up a reproducible development/test environment or deploy applications within secure sandboxes.

-Docker is an open-source tool which was developed to facilitate the deployment of Linux containers.
+Docker is an open-source tool which was developed to facilitate the deployment of containers in Linux environment.
 Docker is fast becoming a de-facto standard for container technologies, being embraced in major Linux distros such as Ubuntu and Red Hat.

 At this time, the Docker package available on Ubuntu only supports 64-bit systems.
 To run it on 32-bit machine, you will need to build 32-bit version of Docker from source.